albiLo17/personal_website/index.md

 </div>

-[//]: # (I envision a future where robots are ubiquitous and capable of complex reasoning and manipulation tasks in unstructured, highly-variable environments.
-My research lies at the intersection of robotics and machine learning, focusing on the adaptive manipulation of Cloth-like Deformable Objects &#40;CDO&#41;.
+[//]: # "I envision a future where robots are ubiquitous and capable of complex reasoning and manipulation tasks in unstructured, highly-variable environments.
+My research lies at the intersection of robotics and machine learning, focusing on the adaptive manipulation of Cloth-like Deformable Objects (CDO).
 This under-explored area requires novel approaches for the characterization, perception, modeling, and control of CDOs.
 I develop methods to characterize and perceive these objects, learning representations that account for their physical properties and advancing generalization techniques for learning-based dynamics and planning suitable for robotic manipulation.
-Additionally, I am currently exploring the use of foundation models to enhance the perception and manipulation of cloth-like objects, aiming to equip robots with enhanced adaptive skills.)
+Additionally, I am currently exploring the use of foundation models to enhance the perception and manipulation of cloth-like objects, aiming to equip robots with enhanced adaptive skills."

 ---

 ### Professional Service

-  * PhD Representative - Member of the EECS PhD school council 2023 - Now
+- PhD Representative - Member of the EECS PhD school council 2023 - Now
-  * Co-Organizer of ICRA 2024 workshop on [Representing and Manipulating Deformable Objects](https://deformable-workshop.github.io/icra2022/)
+- Co-Organizer of ICRA 2024 workshop on [Representing and Manipulating Deformable Objects](https://deformable-workshop.github.io/icra2022/)

 ---

 ### Teaching Assistant